Weight Loss

 Important!
 Never take 2 doses of tirzepatide at the same time or within 4 days of each other.
 Taking too much can be harmful.

-Taking extra tirzepatide won’t help you lose weight faster, but it may cause unneeded side effects.
+Taking extra medication won’t help you lose weight faster or control your diabetes better, but it may cause unneeded side effects.
 The only way to take too much is to use 2 of the single-dose prefilled pens too close together or at the same time.

 If for any reason you take 2 doses within 3 days (72 hours) of each other, call your healthcare provider or the Poison Control Center (1-800-222-1222) for advice on what to do.